NDUFS7: Structure

 The NDUFS7 gene is located on the p arm of chromosome 19 in position 13.3.
 The NDUFS7 gene produces a 25 kDa protein composed of 238 amino acids.
 The PSST subunit is highly conserved across evolutionary distances.
 Crystal structures and mutational studies indicate that it is one of the ubiquinone binding sites of Complex I, together with the TYKY (NDUFS8) subunit.
 It has been proposed that PSST, along with TYKY, 49 kDa, ND1 and ND5 subunits interact with iron-sulfur clusters as part of the catalytic core of NADH dehydrogenase (ubiquinone).

 Function

 The PSST subunit encoded by the NDUSF7 gene is one of over 40 subunits involved in the transfer of electrons from NADH to ubiquinone.
 Specifically, it is thought that the PSST subunit directly couples electron transfer between the iron-sulfur cluster N2 and ubiquinone, along with ubiquinone-binding ND1.
-Functional evidence for the importance of PSST has been garnered from mutational studies in the obligate aerobic yeast, Yarrow lipolytic, which elucidated a central role in proton translocation that was reduced in mutant forms of the subunit.
+Functional evidence for the importance of PSST has been garnered from mutational studies in the obligate aerobic yeast, Yarrowia lipolytica, which elucidated a central role in proton translocation that was reduced in mutant forms of the subunit.